Explore China

 Shaolin - Buddhist vegetarian lunch.

-Xi'an - Terracotta Warriors Tour.
+Xi'an - Terracotta Warriors Tour - leader led.

 Xi'an - Home-cooked lunch.

-Beijing - Mutianyu Great Wall.
+Beijing - Mutianyu Section of the Great Wall.

 Beijing - Leader-led Hutong walking tour.

-Beijing - Forbidden City.
+Beijing - Tian'ammen Square.

-Beijing - Beijing duck dinner.
+Beijing - Peking duck dinner.

 .